Summer Ayurvedic beauty care

 Soothing and hydrating masks for Pitta dominant skin can be made from ingredients readily to hand in your kitchen.
 The following are all cooling and calming for summer skin health.
 Leave o for 10-15 minutes as you relax, and rinse with cool water:

 - Cucumber mask: Mix 1 tbsp grated cucumber + 1 tbsp yoghurt.
-Add green or white clay (available from Neal’s Yard Remedies) clay to stiffen mixture and bind.
+Add green or white clay (available from Neal’s Yard Remedies, Aromantic or other beauty suppliers) clay to stiffen mixture and bind.

 - Mask for Rosacea/ acne: Mix 1 tbsp grated cucumber with clay and chamomile/ rose water .